apache/incubator-kie-tools/packages/kn-plugin-workflow/README.md

 The following command will install the `kn-plugin-workflow` dependencies and link it with any other monorepo package that is listed in the `package.json`:

-- `pnpm install-dependencies -F "@kie-tools/kn-plugin-workflow..." -F . && pnpm link-packages-with-self`
+- `pnpm bootstrap -F "@kie-tools/kn-plugin-workflow..." -F .`

 ### Building